decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ## Testing

-Implementations may test conformance of the wallets to this profile using this [verification website](https://vcinteroptesting.azurewebsites.net/verifier).
+Implementations may test conformance of the Wallets to this profile using this [verification website](https://vcinteroptesting.azurewebsites.net/verifier).

 ## Test Vectors